KLZ-0/IZV-project/README.md

 # Results

-The project is evaluared in 3 separate parts
+The project is evaluated in 3 separate parts

 ## Part 1